jclark/microxml-er/recovery.md

 + SIMPLE_EMPTY_ELEMENT_TAG - emit a StartTagOpen token followed by a EmptyElementTagClose token
 + START_TAG_ATTRIBUTE - emit a StartTagOpen token followed by an AttributeName token and change to StartAttributeValue mode
 + END_TAG - emit an EndTag token

-#### Init

-This recognizes all the tokens in Main mode plus BOM and S.

-BOM and S are handled by changing to Prolog mode.

-Other tokens are handled as in Main mode, except that if the current mode is still Init mode after handling the token, the current mode is changed to Main mode.

-### Prolog

-This is the same as Init mode except that BOM is not recognized.

 #### Comment